padi-dev-lanhk/visa247/bancu/wp-content/plugins/recent-posts-widget-with-thumbnails/README.txt

 List the most recent posts with post titles, thumbnails, excerpts, authors, categories, dates and more!

-The plugin is available in English, German (Deutsch), Persian (فارسی), Arabic (العربية), Polish (Polski) Russian (русский), Turkish (Türkçe), Japanese (日本語) and Greek (Ελληνικά).

-Although the plugin is build only for widget areas users reported that it **works also in Elementor**.
+Although the plugin is built only for widget areas users reported that it **works in Elementor** and **works in Oxygen**.
 Whether it runs in other page builders is unknown.
 Please let me know in which **page builder** you were able to use the plugin successfully.

-The plugin does not collect any personal data, so it is ready for EU General Data Protection Regulation (GDPR) compliance.
+The plugin does not collect any personal data, so it is **ready for EU General Data Protection Regulation (GDPR) compliance**.

 = Lightweight, simple and effective =